 * Note: source data is from August 19, 2020

 As expected, the most popular album from Queen is A Night at the Opera (1975), which contains their most popular song: Bohemian Rhapsody.
 Recently, the biopic about frontman Freddie Mercury took its title from this excellent track.
 But Queen is certainly more than its frontman lie has released several other hits throughout their entire career.

 Which are Queen most popular albums?

-- A Night at the Opera (1975): containing hits like Somebody to Love, Bohemian Rhapsody.
-There are stellar mentions for songs like Dead on two legs and 1979.
+- A Night at the Opera (1975): it includes hit songs Somebody to Love and Bohemian Rhapsody.
+Other notable tracks are Dead on two legs and 1979.

-- The Game (1980): this one is in my personal top 2, as it has hits like Another one bites the dust and Crazy Little Thing Called Love.
+- The Game (1980): this one is in my personal top Queen albums, as it includes hits such as Another one bites the dust and Crazy Little Thing Called Love.

-- The Works (1984): My other top 2, with Radio Gaga and I want to break free as anthems.
+- The Works (1984): Another of my favorite Queen albums.
+It includes excellent tracks such as Radio Gaga and I want to break free.

-At the very least, there are the band’s first two releases: Queen and Queen II, which belong to their pre-mainstream era.
-Already with Sheer Heart Attack they had obtained some public and press attention, but it was on the next album, the aforementioned A Night at the Opera, that they achieved stardom.
+As their least popular albums, the chart shows the band’s first albums: Queen and Queen II, which belong to their pre-mainstream era.
+It was with their third album, Sheer Heart Attack, that they obtained some significant attention from the public and the press.
+With their subsequent album, the previously mentioned A Night at the Opera, the band achieved massive success.